-If you were hurt in a rideshare accident in San Diego, the experienced Uber and Lyft lawyers at Gomez Trial Attorneys can help you understand the legal process and help you seek compensation.
-Call a San Diego Based injury attorney today to see how we can help you.
+If you were hurt in an Uber or Lyft accident in San Diego, the experienced San Diego rideshare accident lawyers at Gomez Trial Attorneys can help you understand the legal process and help you seek compensation.
+Call our San Diego Based injury attorneys today to see how we can help you.

 Uber and Lyft both require drivers who wish to contract with them to produce proof of current personal automobile insurance and to keep copies of their insurance cards.
 In addition, both companies carry an insurance policy of up to a million dollars for their riders.
 However, how much of that policy is available in the event of an accident depends on when the accident takes place.